 When our kiwi hatched, it weighed 274 grams and was about five inches tall (at the most).

 The adult average weight for a male North Island brown kiwi ranges from 1.5 to 2 kilograms (3.3 to 4.4 pounds).
 Females' weight ranges from about 1.8 to 2.6 kilograms (4 to 5.7 pounds).
 Adult kiwis stand at about the height of a chicken, about 400 millimeters (15.7 inches).

 There is a program in New Zealand called Operation Nest Egg.
 It's been running since 1994.
 In the program, eggs are collected from the wild and the chicks are reared up to a certain size and released into different safe areas.
 This has been a tremendous boost to the population.
 Every year the program has expanded and is now including different species of kiwi throughout New Zealand (there are five kiwi species).
 It has also been used as the startup program for different New Zealand bird species.
 New Zealand is very advanced in its bird conservation programs, world leaders, in fact.
 It takes conservation issues very seriously.
-You can go to the Kiwi Recovery website, sponsored by the Bank of New Zealand, which will tell you all about it.

 He will probably continue to grow in spurts (sort of like children) but generally will keep growing until he is 2 to 2.5 years old.
 Females reach a weight of about 5.7 pounds; adult males may be as much as 4.4 pounds.

 Kiwis are found only in New Zealand and have been around for about 39 million years, one of the oldest bird species that is still around.
 The only species in collections outside of New Zealand is the North Island brown kiwi, which is endangered.
 There are about 24,000 of these birds left in the wild.
 The population is losing about four to five percent a year.